• Skip to primary navigation

 Compiled by the Road Trip Alberta team

-Jasper’s remote position in Alberta is exactly what makes it so appealing.
-It may not have the splash of its southerly counter-town of Banff, but it has no less the beauty.
+Jasper’s remote position in Alberta is precisely what makes it so appealing.
+It may not have the splash of its southerly counter-town of Banff, but it has no less beauty.
 And for those people from Calgary who have spent a lot of time in Banff – who wouldn’t…it’s gorgeous and so close by – they may want to try something different.

 This post on how to get from Calgary to Jasper is for them, or for visitors who may have landed at Alberta’s busiest international airport and want to figure out how to get to this jewel of the Canadian Rockies.